 Keep It Simple With Callisthenics

-Good news for those who find it tricky to fit exercise into their busy schedule: Fitness expert Diana Booty says that simple callisthenics workouts do a great job of toning up your stomach.
-“Callisthenics is a style of training based around pushing, pulling, lunging and lifting movements and holds (planks, squats, push-ups, pull-ups, dips) using little or no equipment,” she says.
+Good news for those who find it tricky to fit exercise into their busy schedule: Fitness expert Diana Booty says that simple calisthenics workouts do a great job of toning up your stomach.
+“Calisthenics is a style of training based around pushing, pulling, lunging and lifting movements and holds (planks, squats, push-ups, pull-ups, dips) using little or no equipment,” she says.
 “Increasingly time-poor and mobile lifestyles and Instagram feeds dedicated to this form of exercise, have catapulted it to popularity.

 Although they might seem a little basic, these bodyweight exercises can be incredibly effective for building strength, flexibility and cardiovascular fitness.”